marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 -----

-Run the following command to see the logs on a specific pod :
+Run the following command to see the logs for a specific pod :

 ```sh
 kubectl exec --stdin --tty {POD_NAME} -- /bin/bash
 ```
 The `{POD_NAME}` can be found with the `kubectl get pods` command.

-For Example:
+For example:
 ```sh
 > kubectl exec --stdin --tty marklogic-0 -- /bin/bash
 [marklogic_user@marklogic-0 /]$